MRCollective/AutofacContrib.NSubstitute/README.md

         Assert.That(result, Is.EqualTo(val));
     }

-You can also provide classes to `AutoMock`, consider the following code in addition to the above:
+You can also provide classes to `AutoMock`, consider the following code:

     public class ConcreteClass
     {